Back To Search Results

 (Click Image to Enlarge)

 Naso-Orbito-Ethmoid Fracture.
-A 32-year-old male had naso-orbito-ethmoid (NOE) fracture repair 12 months ago after a motor vehicle accident.
-He had open repair of his nasal fractures and transnasal wires placed.
-He now presents with a complaint of intermittent tearing from the right side since the surgery and a mucoid discharge from the left side.
-Photos show appearance at the time of injury (above) and appearance 12 months after repair (below).
+A 32-year-old male underwent naso-orbito-ethmoid fracture repair 12 months ago following a motor vehicle accident, with open repair of nasal fractures and transnasal wires.
+He now presents with intermittent tearing from the right side and mucoid discharge from the left.
+The images show the appearance at the time of injury (above) and 12 months after repair (below).

 Contributed by BCK Patel, MD, FRCS